jyates/cruise-control-wiki/Pluggable-Components.md

 * **LeaderBytesInDistributionGoal**: Attempt to make the leader bytes in rate on each host to be balanced.

 * **TopicReplicaDistributionGoal**: Attempt to make the replicas of the same topic are evenly distributed across the entire cluster.

-* **ReplicaDistributionGoal**: Attempt to make all the brokers in a cluster to have the similar amount of replicas.

 ## Anomaly Notifier
 The anomaly notifier is a communication channel between cruise control and users.
 It notify the users about the anomaly detected in the cluster and let users make decision on what action to take about the anomaly.
 The anomalies include: